vaceksimon/keycloak-fedcm/README.md

         └── resources   - Configuration files for the SPI extension └── ...
 ```
-It is recommended that it be built and run on Linux distributions.
+**This project MUST be built and run on Linux distributions as it relies on bash and other utilities.**

 ## Building the project
 The FedCM extension to Keycloak is a Java Maven project.
-For building, it uses a maven wrapper.
+For building, it uses a Maven wrapper.
 It can also be used for execution but is less preferred to the docker images.

 ### Compile
 - To compile the extension and package it in a JAR in `target/keycloak-fedcm-999.0.0-SNAPSHOT.jar` run: \